Phase-space networks and connectivity of the kagome antiferromagnet: Spectral Densities

 Even for the finite system shown in Fig.~\ref{spectral-a}, the spectral density is already nearly Gaussian, indicating a high degree of statistical homogeneity in the short-loop network.
 Such a Gaussian spectrum is characteristic of networks in which connectivity fluctuations are self-averaging and no rare, highly connected structures dominate.
 Dynamically, this implies that random walks or diffusion on the network are governed by typical pathways rather than bottlenecks, leading to normal diffusive behavior in phase space with a single dominant relaxation scale, rather than anomalous or hierarchical dynamics.

 The spectral density of a representative full network is shown in Fig.~\ref{spectral-b}.
-To enable a direct comparison with the short-loop spectrum in Fig.~\ref{spectral-a}, we consider a full network of comparable size: a $4\times7$ kagome lattice with twisted boundary conditions, comprising 72 960 nodes.
+This full network is constructed for a $4\times7$ kagome lattice with twisted boundary conditions and comprises 72 960 nodes, making it comparable in graph size to the short-loop network in Fig.~\ref{spectral-a}.
+The twisted boundary condition is used because the additional freedom in closing the finite lattice allows us to access a coloring sector whose phase-space graph size is comparable to that of the short-loop example.
+In particular, the twist relaxes some of the finite-size matching constraints imposed by ordinary periodic boundary conditions and makes it easier to accommodate ordered coloring patterns, such as $\sqrt{3}\times\sqrt{3}$ states.
 While the bulk of the spectral density remains approximately Gaussian, the weight near the edges of $\rho(\lambda)$ is noticeably suppressed.
 This behavior can be understood from the structure of the adjacency operator $A=\sum_\beta F_\beta$ and the statistics of closed walks it generates.

 Large-magnitude eigenvalues $|\lambda_\alpha|$ correspond to eigenmodes $\ket{\psi_\alpha}$ that are coherently reinforced under repeated application of $A$, so that $A^l\ket{\psi_\alpha}=\lambda_\alpha^l\ket{\psi_\alpha}$ remains large for increasing $l$.
 Equivalently, these eigenvalues dominate the high-order moments $\mu_l=N^{-1}\Tr(A^l)$, which count closed walks of length $l$.
 In the short-loop network, where dynamics is generated solely by local, elementary moves, long closed walks decompose into many weakly correlated motifs.
 This allows contributions to $\Tr(A^l)$ to factorize, producing central-limit behavior and a Gaussian spectral density.